10yung/andyNo10.github.io/about.md

 Hi, my name is Teng Yung Lin.
 I'm a web developer and designer living in Taipei, Taiwan.

 I don't like to limit myself to developing with particular tools or programming languages, but I'm most experienced with PHP, Javascript, and CSS.
-I also devoted myself to co-working skills and how to write clean code.
-This means to consider communication and collaborator.
+I also devoted myself to cooperation skills and methods.
+This means to consider communication and co-work.
 This means team-first.
 This means Agile, Scrum...

 I love to get things down and find solutions so as to achieve goals.
 I enjoy experiment with new